s-matyukevich/raspberry-pi-os/docs/lesson02/rpi-os.md

 ## 2.1: Processor initialization

 In this lesson, we are going to work more closely with the ARM processor.
 It has some essential features that can be utilized by the OS.
-The first such feature is called "Exception levels"
+The first such feature is called "Exception levels".

 ### Exception levels